fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 ^^^^^^^^^^^^^

-Ports and excitations are related to the FDTD simulation, not just the 3D structure, so they can be added only after associating our CSXCAD structure with the FDTD simulation::
+Ports and excitations are related to the FDTD simulation, not just the 3D structure, so they must be added only after associating our CSXCAD structure with the FDTD simulation::

     import openEMS
     fdtd = openEMS.openEMS()
     fdtd.SetCSX(csx)

-To use a lumped port, call ``openEMS`` object's :meth:`~openEMS.openEMS.AddLumpedPort` method.
+To use a lumped port, call the ``openEMS`` object's :meth:`~openEMS.openEMS.AddLumpedPort` method.

 Let's create two ports at the leftmost and rightmost sides of the waveguide.
-Port 1 should be centered at x = -50, y = 0, and the Port 2 should be centered at x = 50, y = 0.
+Port 1 should be centered at x = -50, y = 0, and Port 2 should be centered at x = 50, y = 0.
 Lumped ports should touch both waveguide plates, as the port is connected across them, so their Z coordinates span from [-8, 8].
 This matches the intuition of a circuit diagram, in which a lumped port is vertically connected across the horizontal transmission line.
-The port's internal voltage source acting as both a wire and a source of electric field.
+The port's internal voltage source acts as both a wire and a source of electric field.

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/lumped-port.svg
    :class: with-border

    An ideal lumped port is connected vertically across a horizontal circuit.
 Its internal voltage source acting as both a wire and a source of electric field.
-An lumped excitation port in openEMS works similarly here.
+A lumped excitation port in openEMS works similarly here.

-To complicate the issue further, a port must cross at least a mesh line, since excitation is implemented by setting the electric field at the corresponding Yee's cells.
+To complicate the issue further, a port must cross at least a mesh line, since excitation is implemented by setting the electric field at the corresponding Yee cells.
 Since we have enforced the 1/3-2/3 rule, if the port is placed exactly at the edge of the plate, no mesh lines pass through the port.
-Thus, as a compromise, we shift the port's location to the nearest mesh lines instead, this may introduce a small error due to shifted measurement plane.
+Thus, as a compromise, we shift the port's location to the nearest mesh lines instead.
+This may introduce a small error due to a measurement plane.
 But these issues are negligible for this demo.

 .. important::